 First of all, contrary to the claim that it would eliminate the IRS, it would merely shift the responsibility and focus of government audits of the people’s financial activities and create the need for a different kind of massive Federal agency as it highly incentivized a huge black market in pretty much everything.

 The most obvious thing is that it would not eliminate the need for income tax filing, income tax paperwork, and income tax audits.
-It would merely push the responsibility for much of the existing Federal income tax bureaucracy down to those states that have income taxes.
+It would merely push the responsibility for much of the existing Federal income tax bureaucracy down to those states that have income taxes — which is most of them.
 It does not mandate anything about the taxation structure of the states.
 And if any Federal law attempted to do so, that would be a horrendous violation of the sovereignty of the various states.

 But one of the biggest effects is that it would very highly incentivize a huge black market in almost all kinds products and services and thus would require a huge Federal agency to quash this new problem.